-Schoff subvention funds can be used for indexing, translating, technical editing, illustrating, or other publication costs of manuscripts or monographs produced under the auspices of The University Seminars in the fields of economics, sociology, psychology, penology, or the behavioral sciences which have already been approved for publication.
-Other funds are sometimes available in other fields, including the sciences.
+The Leonard Hastings Schoff and Suzanne Levick Schoff Memorial Fund can be used for indexing, translating, technical editing, illustrating, or other publication costs of manuscripts or monographs produced under the auspices of The University Seminars in the fields of economics, sociology, psychology, penology, or the behavioral sciences which have already been approved for publication.

 Before applying, the following two conditions must be met:

-The University Seminars’ Schoff Committee considers the value of the book and the reasonableness of the budget numbers in comparison with other requests.
+The University Seminars Publication Committee considers the value of the book and its involvement with a seminar in comparison with other requests.
 Funding requests are subject to the following priorities:

-Books produced entirely as a University Seminar's project, e.g., a conference or symposium.
+- Books produced entirely as a seminar's project, e.g., a conference or symposium.

-Monographs by regular University Seminar participants, including chairs and co-chairs, of which some part was presented and discussed at a University Seminar meeting.
+- Monographs by regular seminar participants, including chairs and co-chairs, of which some part was presented and discussed at a seminar meeting.

-Monographs including materials presented and discussed by a speaker at a University Seminar meeting.
+- Monographs including materials presented and discussed by a speaker at a seminar meeting.

 The Committee can usually respond within a month.
 If funding is awarded, bills should be sent directly to The University Seminars as invoices.
-Reimbursements are often impossible.
+Reimbursements to the author are often impossible.

-Upon publication, the University Seminars requests the following:
+Upon publication, The University Seminars office requests the following:

-Please acknowledge the Schoff Fund at the University Seminars in either of these forms or with similar wording:
+Please acknowledge the Fund at The University Seminars in either of these forms or with similar wording:

-“The (editor)/(author) expresses appreciation to the Schoff Fund at the University Seminars at Columbia University for their help in publication.
-Material in this work was presented to the University Seminar: ["NAME OF SEMINAR.”]
+- “The (editor)/(author) expresses appreciation to the [NAME OF FUND] at the University Seminars at Columbia University for their help in publication.
+Material in this work was presented to the University Seminar: [NAME OF SEMINAR.]"

 2.)
 Archival Copies

-Please send two complimentary copies of the final publication to University Seminars for archival purposes.
+Please send two complimentary copies of the final publication to The University Seminars office for archival purposes.
 We suggest you include this in your agreement with the publisher.